LexSong/nix-setup/WSL-bootstrapping.md

 docker export $(docker create nix-flakes) -o ./nix-flakes.tar
 ```

-## Import the exported tar into WSL
+## Import the Exported Tar into WSL

 In the Windows command line, run: